Summer Camps FAQs

 What does my child have to bring with them?

 A bag lunch for all camps, and appropriate attire for field-based camps.
 We supply snacks and all necessary supplies.
-We recommend closed-toed shoes for all camps.
+We recommend closed-toed shoes for all camps, and require them for field camps.
 If your child is registered in a field-based camp, you will receive a field trip information sheet with your confirmation letter.
 It is important to review this sheet as it contains more information about the field trips and the required attire including footwear, and rain dates.
 For safety reasons, your child will NOT be allowed participate if they are not dressed appropriately for field camps.

 Who teaches your camps?

 Our summer camps are developed and taught by museum education professionals with science backgrounds and years of experience teaching in informal learning environments.
 Assistants for the camps include undergraduate and graduate student employees at the museum.
-There is one instructor and at least one assistant in each camp, and additional adults accompany any off-campus field trips.
+There is one instructor and two assistants in each camp, and additional adults accompany any off-campus field trips.

 Can I stay with my child during the program?